Sebastian Mogilowskis Blog

 aptitude install mdadm

-2. Raid anlegen
+2. Create Raid

 ARRAY /dev/md0 level=raid5 devices=/dev/sda,/dev/sdb,/dev/sdc,/dev/sdd